syntasso/kratix-docs/docs/_partials/_promise-architecture.md

 1. **The Promise API:** The Promise API is what the users of the Platform will interact with when requesting a new instance of the Promised Service
-2. **The Imperative Pipeline:** A series of containers where Platform teams can codify all of their business requirements.
+2. **The Imperative Pipeline:** A series of workflows where Platform teams can codify all of their business requirements.
 3. **The Declarative State:** The pipeline executes a series of *imperative* steps top generate a *declarative state* that's then persisted into the State